Sure as sugar, we are gonna have ourselves a down home Prairie Quest!

 I have a sweet fragrance but don’t let that fool you – I am highly poisonous!

 Legend has it that I fell in love with a Nightengale who flew away over the winter.
-I bloom again with joy in May when he returns.
+I bloom again with joy in May when the Nightingale returns.

 I symbolize happiness and good fortune!